-Transfers in for 2020-2021 represents reimbursement for capital expenditures incurred by the General Fund.
+Transfers in represent reimbursement for capital expenditures incurred by the General Fund.

 As the graph below illustrates, the largest portion of General Fund expenditures are for salaries and benefits.
 The District is an educational service entity and as such is labor intensive.